dacharyc/prfocus-website/content/en/docs/pull-requests/dashboards/tagged-prs.md

 ## Apply Tags to PRs

-You can apply tags to a PR from the right-click context menu available when you're viewing pull request summaries in a list view.
-Right-click a PR summary, and select **Apply tags**.
+You can apply tags to a PR from two places:

+- The right-click context menu available when you're viewing pull request summaries in a list view.
+Right-click a PR summary, and select **Apply Tags**.
+- The pull request detail view.
+Select a tag from the **Apply Tags** menu in the upper right-hand corner of the detail view, above the repository label.

 Any tags that you've created appear in this menu, sorted by most recently updated.

 When you apply a tag, the pull request summary gets a "Tag" icon.

 The tag appears in the pull request detail view.
 And the tag is displayed in the pull request summary when you're viewing the **Tagged PRs** dashboard.

 ## Remove Tags from PRs

+You can remove tags from a PR from two places:

+- The right-click context menu available when you're viewing pull request summaries in a list view.
+Right-click a PR summary, and select **Remove Tags**.
+Choose the tag you want to remove.
-If you want to remove a tag from a pull request, you can do this from within the PR detail view.
-Right click on a tag in this view, and select the **Remove tag** option.
-The tag is removed from the PR, and it no longer appears in the Tagged PRs dashboard.
+- The pull request detail view.
+Right click on a tag in this view, and select the **Remove Tag** option.

+The tag is removed from the PR.
+If no other tags apply, the PR no longer appears in the Tagged PRs dashboard.

 ## Create and Manage Tags